jscriptcoder/sandbox-architecture/README.md

 **Sandbox.removeAll**

-> You guessed it, it removes all the modules
+> You guessed it, it removes all the modules.

 _Syntax:_
 ```javascript